APSP-AG/capaccino-public/README.md

 ## Introduction

 Welcome to the GitHub Wiki for Capaccino.
 This repository serves as a comprehensive guide and reference for this tool, designed to assist with real-time data visualization, configuration, logging, and data retrieval.
-It is intended for developers, hobbyists, or anyone interested in sensor data management and analysis.

 ## Table of Contents
 - [Introduction](#introduction)